Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

 - question8 in heaps to be done still
 - question9 and question 10 to be done still
 - delete part of trees question1 to be done
-- trees mirror tree implementation to be done
+- trees mirror tree implementation to be done (both check and mirror a tree)
 - level order traversal to be done using queue as linked list in trees
 - difference between scanf fgets and one more to be done
 - method 1 of trees question6 to be done